jeremenichelli/phena/README.md

 new Tween({ from: 1, to: 10, duration: 2000, onUpdate })
 ```

-All actions are queued using `requestAnimationFrame` which makes thistweening engine perfect for actions that will trigger paint jobs or layout calculation in the browser.
+All actions are queued using `requestAnimationFrame` which makes this tweening engine perfect for actions that will trigger paint jobs or layout calculations in the browser.

 ### `start`